LucientZ/the-toybox/ctf-writeups/tamuctf2025/OTP/README.md

 |0     |1  |    1|
 |1     |0  |    1|

 We can extract either the key with the message or the message with the key.
-Meaning either if you xor a result with its key, you get back the message.
+Meaning either if you xor a result with its key or you xor the result with the message, you get the other back.
 This means if you have either, you win.

 This binary has a coredump, meaning we can see what memory the program had at the moment of the dump.
 If we take a look at the otp function which obfuscates the original message, we can see clearly that it coredumps on the final call to the function: